 Engagement rings are a major investment that can cost up to thousands of dollars and are a physical representation of a couple’s relationship.
 However, there are circumstances in which someone may want to ret...

-Divorce Attorney Lloyd C. Rosen explains what happens with the engagement ring after a breakup, under New York law.
+Divorce Attorney Lloyd C. Rosen explains what happens to the engagement ring in NY state after a breakup, according to New York law.